Resisty/mtg-commander-records/README.md

 # What?

-This project serves as a record of weird and/or awesome Achievements earned by players in my gaming group over games of Magic: The Gather, Commander format.
+This project serves as a record of weird and/or awesome Achievements earned by players in my gaming group over games of Magic: The Gathering, Commander format.
 It also stores links to their decklists, when available.

 ## Plains Achievements